keybase/client/الذهاب/دكتور/troubleshooting.md

 - Interesting terminal gymnastics.
 Running in screen or tmux can confuse the curses versions of `pinentry`.
 Depending on where you first started tmux, you might also end up with an invalid `DISPLAY` environment variable.
 - Curious account permissions.
-If you log into your desktop as `userfoo`, and you run something like `sudo -u userbar keybase login`, that might prevent `pinentry` from creating windows.
+Ifi you log into your desktop as `userfoo`, and you run something like `sudo -u userbar keybase login`, that might prevent `pinentry` from creating windows.